• BRAND WORK

 His stand-up, which draws from real-life misadventures and a past life in media and advertising, has led to an appearance on Netflix, writing for filmmaker Michael Moore, and performances at the Limestone, Red Clay, and Portland Queer Comedy festivals.

-At the start of COVID, he moved to Chattanooga, Tennessee, where he created The Carpetbagger’s Comedy Night, a biweekly showcase of NYC and Southeast comics held in a hotel’s loading dock he turned into a comedy club.
+During the pandemic, he moved to Chattanooga, Tennessee, where he created The Carpetbagger’s Comedy Night, a biweekly showcase of NYC and Southeast comics held in a hotel’s loading dock he turned into a comedy club.
 Somehow, it sold out 55 shows in a row.
-He also co-produced Chattanooga’s Don’t Tell Comedy shows and performed regularly at Atlanta’s Laughing Skull Lounge and Zanies Nashville.

 He now performs across NYC and is happy to be back in Brooklyn, despite the rent.